An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: Uniformity Seminorms

 \end{definition}

-Whenever we refer to the norm $||f||_{U^V_\infty(\mu^V_E)}$, we assume that $f$ is $L^\infty(\mu^V_E)$ and $\mathcal{B}_V$-measurable.
+Whenever we refer to the norm $\|f\|_{U^V_\infty(\mu^V_E)}$, we assume that $f$ is $L^\infty(\mu^V_E)$ and $\mathcal{B}_V$-measurable.

-We have to check that these are well-defined.
+We have to check that the expression under the radical is non-negative.
 We actually prove the following stronger lemma, which will be useful later. \begin{lemma} If $f$ is an $L^\infty(\mu^V_{E})$ function and $B$ is $\mathcal{B}_{V,I}$-measurable for some $I\subsetneq V$ then

 \end{lemma} \begin{proof} It suffices to show the claim in the case when $|I|=|V|-1$.
 Since $f=f\chi_B+f\chi_{\overline{B}}$, we have

 Expanding the product gives a sum of $2^{2^n}$ terms of the form